 ICRS (Corneal Ring) Implantation: When It's Done and How It Works

 Is keratoconus affecting your quality of life?
-You may have heard about several options for treating it — corneal transplantation, corneal cross-linking (CXL), and intracorneal ring segments (ICRS).
+You've probably heard about several ways to treat it — corneal transplantation, corneal cross-linking (CXL), and intracorneal ring segments (ICRS).
 So what exactly are corneal rings?
 When are they used?
-And are they suitable for every keratoconus patient?
-This article answers each of these questions and is designed to be your reference for everything you need to know about ICRS.
+And do they suit every keratoconus patient?
+This article answers each of those questions, and it's designed to be your reference for everything you need to know about ICRS.

 What Are Corneal Rings (ICRS)?

-Intracorneal ring segments (ICRS) are a surgical option used to manage keratoconus.
-The surgeon inserts small, flexible plastic rings into the middle (stromal) layer of the cornea to reshape its surface and correct the irregularities caused by keratoconus.
-Many patients are then able to see clearly without depending on rigid gas-permeable contact lenses, which often cause significant discomfort.
+Intracorneal ring segments (ICRS) are a surgical option for managing keratoconus.
+The surgeon inserts small, flexible plastic rings into the middle (stromal) layer of the cornea.
+The rings reshape the corneal surface and correct the irregularities keratoconus causes.
+Many patients can then see clearly without depending on rigid gas-permeable contact lenses — lenses that often cause significant discomfort.

 When Does the Surgeon Recommend ICRS?